-Unfortunately, that hasn't stopped plenty of offices from cheaping out in this regard, or not doing their research, and investing in headaches for years to come.
-It's a new year, though, and that's as good an excuse as any to review our favorite options for your office's projector unit.
+Unfortunately, plenty of offices often cheap out in when buying business projectors, or not doing their research, and investing in headaches for years to come.
+So now is a good excuse as any to review our favorite options for your office's projector unit.

-Selling for an affordable $299 (about £198, AU$371), it featured an easy setup and was able to project content only drawing power via USB.
-However, it did not play friendly with our MacBook Air, and you'll need a pitch-black situation to get the 55 lumen-capable lighting to show an image your team can see.
+Selling for an affordable price, it features an easy setup and is able to project content only drawing power via USB.
+However, you'll need a pitch-black situation to get the 55 lumen-capable lighting to show an image your team can see.
 It also failed dramatically to hit its advertised projection size of 120" images, only hitting a still-respectable 50" mark.
 Also, if you're projecting video, which the device can handle (if not especially sharply) consider a secondary speaker to drown out audible noise coming from the spinning DLP wheel.

 - Read our Philips PicoPix PPX2055 review